U.S. imposes sanctions for Khashoggi killing, Saudis seek death penalty

 Last month, two intelligence sources said Qahtani gave orders over Skype to Khashoggi’s killers.
 More recently, a government source said Qahtani featured prominently throughout the recordings.

-Additional reporting by Maha El Dahan and Asma Al Sharif in Dubai, Marwa Rashad in Riyadh, Tuvan Gumrukcu in Ankara, Doina Chiacu and Matt Spetalnick in Washington, and John Irish in Paris; Writing by Alistair Bell; Editing by Mary Milliken and James Dalgleish
+Additional reporting by Maha El Dahan and Asma Al Sharif in Dubai, Marwa Rashad in Riyadh, Tuvan Gumrukcu in Ankara, David Brunnstrom, Doina Chiacu and Matt Spetalnick in Washington, and John Irish in Paris; Writing by Alistair Bell; Editing by Mary Milliken and James Dalgleish